 Mobile Play In Action Out Of School Care (based at One Wellwynd, Airdrie).
 For more information telephone 01236 767767 or email: email@example.com.
 Their website is:

 Parents who would like to enrol their child in Chapelside Primary should telephone the school who will be happy to arrange a suitable time for you and your child to visit the school.

 Registration of infant beginners will take place in January.
-Please watch local press for details of registration procedures and the dates on which you should come to the school to register.
+Please see our Twitter page/local nurseries for details of registration procedures and the dates on which you should come to the school to register.